 A dentist can usually diagnose trench mouth during an examination.
-He or she will look for the symptoms described above.
 Your dentist may gently prod your gums to see how easily they bleed when poked.
-He or she may also order X-rays to see if the infection has spread to the bone beneath your gums.
+They may also order X-rays to see if the infection has spread to the bone beneath your gums.

-Along with a physical examination of your mouth, your doctor may check for other symptoms, such as fever or fatigue.
-In addition, he or she may draw your blood to check for other, possibly undiagnosed conditions.
+Your doctor may check for other symptoms, such as fever or fatigue.
+They might also draw your blood to check for other, possibly undiagnosed conditions.
 HIV infection and other immune problems can promote the growth of bacteria in your mouth.

-Avoiding smoking and hot or spicy foods while your gums heal is also recommended.
+It’s also recommended that you avoid smoking and eating hot or spicy foods while your gums heal.

 Regular and effective dental care is crucial for preventing trench mouth from returning.
-While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications, such as:
+While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications.
+These can include: